gufolabs/gufo_tower/docs/migrate_git.md

 During migration process old noc directory will be partitionally droppped and replaced with new one from github.
 Old directory will be compressed to `noc_before_git_migrations.tbz`.

 Your local modification will be placed to `/tmp/noc_diff.diff` that file will be used as patch after migration finished.
 Only not commited modifications will be transferred.

+That role should be used only one time.
+So remove it after job done.